Bahn-X/swift-composable-navigator/README.md

 ```

 ## Deeplinking
 As **ComposableNavigator** builds the view hierarchy based on navigation paths, it is the ideal companion to implement deeplinking.
-Deeplinks come in different forms and shapes, however **ComposableNavigator** abstracts it into a first-class representation in form of the `Deeplink` type.
+Deeplinks come in different forms and shapes, however **ComposableNavigator** abstracts it into a first-class representation in the form of the `Deeplink` type.
 The **ComposableDeeplinking** library that is part of the **ComposableNavigator** contains a couple of helper types that allow easily replace the current navigation path with a new navigation path based on a `Deeplink` by defining a `DeeplinkHandler` and a composable `DeeplinkParser`.

 More information on deeplinking and how to implement it in your own application can be found [here](https://github.com/Bahn-X/swift-composable-navigator/wiki/Deeplinking).